 Indelibly Stamped is the second album by progressive rock band Supertramp, released in 1971.
 Like their debut, this album was also a commercial disappointment, which resulted in the loss of their financial supporter and the ultimate break-up of the band.
 Original editions have a colour gate-fold cover and different text for the band name and album title.
 The cover photograph features the tattooed torso and arms of a woman named Rusty Skuse, the most tattooed woman in England.
 Her tattoos were created by her husband, Bill Skuse (one of a family of notable English tattooists) who at this time ran a tattoo parlour in Aldershot in Hampshire.
 A design with their names is visible on her arm.
 Some editions have it in colour, as in North America, when released there in 1976.

-All user-contributed text on this page is available under the Creative Commons Attribution/Share-Alike License.
+All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.